trychlos/pwix-accounts-core/README.md

         Defaults to `true`.

+        Please note that sending a verification email updates the Accounts collection, thus automatically set up `updatedAt`, `updatedBy` fields.
+If you ask where these updates come from, this is the first answer.

     - `serverAllExtend`

         A server-side function which comes to extend the content of the dataset published for the whole list.